 Exercise appears to counteract these mixed signals.
 In the study, when seniors who exercised regularly were compared to sedentary seniors, the group who exercised less than 45 minutes per week experienced a significantly higher amount of brain “cross-talk” than those who participated in daily fitness.
 In fact, this study suggests that active seniors have brain activity similar to young adults.
 Through a series of cognitive tests, the researchers determined that the duration of the essential “silent period” in young adults was 90 percent longer than sedentary seniors but only 35 percent higher than active seniors.
 This is a strong indication that long-term physical activity for seniors could delay or even reverse some of the brain miscommunications that are linked to chronological aging.

-Whether your loved one is receiving home care or lives independently, a commitment to regular exercise just might be the most natural and beneficial tool for maintaining and protecting a youthful mind, body and soul.
-Nightingale Homecare provides cohesive in home nursing care that strives for the physical and mental empowerment of all our clients.
-Our caregivers have witnessed first-hand the benefits of exercise for those in elderly homecare.
+Whether your loved one is receiving home care or lives independently, Phoenix home care agency Nightingale Home Care provides cohesive in-home nursing care that strives for the physical and mental empowerment of all our clients.
+Our caregivers have witnessed first-hand the benefits of exercise for those in elderly home care.
 They know it can be difficult for seniors receiving long term care at home to get motivated to exercise, so they provide assistance, encouragement and companionship throughout your loved one’s exercise plan.
 Find out more about Nightingale’s renowned private medical care services and commitment to providing the best elder care in Phoenix by calling (602) 504-1555 or visit us online.